Looqes/LRDC/README.md

 # LRDC
-Codebase for the bachelor thesis project "DIfference Checker for Logic Rules"
+Codebase for the bachelor thesis project "Difference Checker for Logic Rules"

 This repo contains the code for the project